lambduli/resin/README.md

 It does, however, contain an implementation of the optimization the book mentions.
 The subsumption, to be more precise.
 As it turns how, however, that was making the implementation really slow, unbearably slow.
-For that reason I decided to not use it for the time being.
+For that reason, I decided to not use it for the time being.

 ## Structure of the Files